vimeo/groupcache/README.md

 ## Changes from groupcache

 Our changes include the following:
-* Overhauled API to improve useability and configurability
+* Overhauled API to improve usability and configurability
 * Improvements to testing by removing global state
 * Improvement to connection efficiency between peers with the addition of gRPC
 * Added a `Promoter` interface for choosing which keys get hotcached